swedenconnect/IETF-SVT/README.md

 - [https://datatracker.ietf.org/doc/draft-santesson-svt-xml/](https://datatracker.ietf.org/doc/draft-santesson-svt-xml/)
 - [https://datatracker.ietf.org/doc/draft-santesson-svt-jws/](https://datatracker.ietf.org/doc/draft-santesson-svt-jws/)

+Note: The consolidated main specification provided here is not yet published at the IETF.
+This list will be updated when the consolidated draft is submitted.

 ## Open source and reference implementation
 Implementation of version 1.0 of this specification is available as open source.
 This open source is free to use under the Apache 2.0 license.